eightants/reddium/README.md

 Reddium is a Medium-themed Reddit client.
 No more worries about being judged while browsing Reddit in public.
 The Reddium interface converts Reddit posts, discussions, and memes into well-crafted articles.
 Once remote work is over, Reddium will be the perfect site to visit during your commute.

 Built with Next.js, TailwindCSS, and hosted on Vercel.
+Placeholder images are obtained from [Unsplash](https://unsplash.com), and avatars are generated from [thispersondoesnotexist.com](https://thispersondoesnotexist.com/).
 Reddium is currently still in development.

 <img src="./public/reddit-post.png" width="500px"/>